Which party will win the U.S. House?

 Contract Snapshot

-This market resolves to Yes if the Democratic Party wins control of the U.S. House in 2026, and to No if they do not.
-Victory is determined by the party identification of the Speaker of the House on February 1, 2027, with verification from the Library of Congress.
-The market opened on November 6, 2024, closes on February 1, 2027, and projected payouts are an hour later on the same day.
+This market resolves to "Yes" if the Democratic Party wins control of the U.S. House in 2026, as determined by the party affiliation of the Speaker of the House on February 1, 2027, and verified by the Library of Congress.
+If the Democratic Party does not win control, the market resolves to "No".
+The market opened on November 6, 2024, closes on February 1, 2027, with a projected payout on the same day, and prohibits trading by individuals with potential insider information.

 Available Contracts